big-frog-518/SSD_Twitter/README.md

 # SSD_Twitter
 our project
-please install node express , mongoose when you are first download
+please install node express ,cors, mongoose when you are first download